 As well as the Markdown syntax that is supported in comments and described above, the README pages support a more extensive range of syntax, the most notable of which are described below.
-For a more thorough list of syntax, see here.
+For a more thorough list of syntax, see the Markdown cheatsheet.

-■ Headers can be defined using hash (#) marks.
+Headers can be defined using hash (#) marks.

-'''

 Main heading

 Sub heading

 Lesser heading

-'''